 Converting a 401(k) to a Roth IRA

 Another option that may be available to you: an in-plan Roth conversion.
-If your employer offers a Roth 401(k) option you may be able to convert your existing pre-tax and after-tax balances to a Roth account within the plan.
+If your employer offers a Roth 401(k) option, you may be able to convert your existing pre-tax and after-tax balances to a Roth account within the plan.
 Some employers even offer an auto-convert feature inside their plan.
 You can set it up so that any after-tax contributions are automatically converted to a Roth 401(k) at regular intervals.

 Taxes on a 401(k) to Roth IRA conversion depend on the type of contributions involved:

-If your 401(k) account is composed entirely of pre-tax money (your pre-tax contributions, any company match and/or profit sharing, plus earnings), then you'll be subject to current-year income tax on the entire amount converted to a Roth IRA.
+Pre-tax contributions only If your 401(k) account is composed entirely of pre-tax money (your pre-tax contributions, any company match and/or profit sharing, plus earnings), then you'll be subject to current-year income tax on the entire amount converted to a Roth IRA.

-Even if your plan does not track sources separately, you can still roll over the after-tax contributions directly into a Roth IRA.
+Pre-tax and after-tax contributions If your plan does not track pre-tax and after-tax contributions separately, you can still roll over the after-tax contributions directly into a Roth IRA.
+You would need to do a complete rollover from your employer plan and split the rollover between the Roth and Traditional IRA.
 The pre-tax contributions, along with the earnings from both the pre-tax and the after-tax contributions, can be rolled to a traditional IRA, incurring no current income tax.